cgxeiji/servo/README.md

         (servo will continue with pi-blaster disabled)
 ```
 and redirect all writes to `/dev/null`.
 This way, you can build and test your code
-on machines other than a Raspberry Pi or do a cold run before commiting.
+on machines other than a Raspberry Pi or do a cold run before committing.

 ## Testing your System